Quick Commerce: What is Quick Commerce and What does it mean?

-In 2021, the modern consumer journey demands speed.
-From takeaway food, to online shopping deliveries, the sooner a customer has their purchase in their hands, the better.
+In 2023 the modern consumer journey demands speed.
+From takeaway food to online shopping deliveries the sooner a customer has their purchase in their hands the better.

-According to the OECD, 21% of US consumers ordered groceries online from a nearby store as a direct result of the pandemic.
-Interestingly, 19% of over-65s did this too, adapting new technologies and habits in the process.
+According to the OECD 21% of US consumers ordered groceries online from a nearby store as a direct result of the pandemic.
+Interestingly 19% of over-65s did this too adapting new technologies and habits in the process.
+And this trend continued into 2022 with online grocery deliveries increasing 37% year-on-year.

-Brands that have embraced quick commerce, or q-commerce, have been the biggest beneficiaries of this new behaviour.
+Brands that have embraced quick commerce or q-commerce have been the biggest beneficiaries of this new behavior's - and their good fortune is set to continue for the foreseeable future.

 What is quick commerce?

-To get their orders out as soon as possible, retailers rely on online ordering systems, local warehouses and a delivery team on two wheels.
+To get orders out as soon as possible retailers rely on online ordering systems local warehouses and delivery team on two wheels.

 The benefits of quick commerce